Smokey Red Lentil and Chorizo Soup

 - 200 grams thinly sliced dry-cured chorizo (or bacon spiced as mentioned above or plain), approx ¾-1 cup, leave out for a vegan version

 - 1 small bunch of parsley for garnish or fresh cilantro

 - Reserve 1 tbsp of oil to fry up chorizo.
 Heat the rest of oil in a large sauce pan or large pot over medium heat and add onion, carrot, celery, and pumpkin if using to sauté until softened, approx 8-10 min

 - Add the garlic and ginger and sauté for another 1-2 min until the garlic is nice and fragrant

-Stir in cayenne and paprika and then add in lentils and stir well for them to get covered with the flavourings
+- Stir in cayenne and paprika and then add in lentils and stir well for them to get well coated with the flavourings.

-Add the stock and bring to a boil and then lower the heat and simmer until lentils are tender.
+- Add the stock and bring to a boil and then lower the heat and simmer until lentils are tender, approx 25-30 min.
 They will turn into a purée and the pumpkin will also melt away into the soup (you can also purée some of the soup for a smoother creamier texture using and immersion blender or regular blender) Add in extra stock or boiling water to adjust the thickness of soup to your liking.
 For thicker soup use less liquid.

 - Meanwhile add the reserved oil to a pan and fry up your sliced cured chorizo until crisp on both sides 8-10 min over medium-high heat( if using raw sausage or bacon - pan fry the whole sausage until cooked through, allow to cool slightly and slice it once it’s cool enough to handle) Reserve oil from pan.